ZeeSpire/zss-afk-site/_posts/en/2022-08-14-best-places-to-watch-the-sunset-in-santorini.markdown

     </a>
 </div>

 In Santorini are countless options of agencies or private operators that offer "sunset cruise" trips.
 You should search for them online or ask at your hotel reception and pick whatever suits best for you.
 Some of them offer pick-up from the hotel, others leave from Fira's port or Ammoudi Bay or Vlychada or any other port, some offer dinner, and drinks, some offer private or semi-private tours, and so on.
-This one from [Santo Sails](https://www.santosails.com/sailing-cruises/sunset-sailing-cruise/){:target="_blank"} is just an example of a sunset cruise.
+This one from [Santo Sails](https://www.santosails.com/sailing-cruises/sunset-sailing-cruise/){:target="_blank" rel="nofollow"} is just an example of a sunset cruise.

 If you want something even more special, you can opt for a helicopter ride at sunset.